ac110718/email_server_rust/notes/notes_rust_zero2prod.md

 sqlx provides a transaction struct by calling pool.begin().. submit the query with execute(transaction).. but you'll need an explicit transaction.commit() call, or else the transaction defaults to a rollback when it falls out of scope.

+## Chapter 10

+Cross site scripting: Query parameters not private, URL can be tweaked to feed bad input to server.

+Message Authentification Codes: Add a message tag to verify integrity and origin.
+HMACs are hash based authentification codes.
+Insert HMAC alongside message within the header code.